SerenaLangiano/Data-Analysis-Portfolio/README.md

 **Description:** The project focused on analyzing a dataset of an eCommerce to gain insights such as revenue analysis, customer behaviour, product analysis and more.
 The dataset is store in two different database:

 - "ecommerce" which contains two tables: Customer table and Product table;
-- "shipping" containing two tables: Orders_table and Order_items..
+- "shipping" containing two tables: Orders_table and Order_items.

 **Skills:** database, MySql, queries.